[scroll down for video]

 1. Review of learning needs

 2. Planning to address learning needs

 3. Implementing the plan by engaging in learning opportunities and

 4. Evaluating and reflecting on the outcome of learning on your practice, service users and quality of service delivery.
 The learning cycle can support you to structure your CPD to meet identified learning needs to enhance your skills, knowledge and professional competence.

 CPD is more than simply the acquisition of knowledge and skill.
 CPD is not the same as Continuing Education (CE).
 CPD represents a flexible approach to learning which recognises a wide variety of learning opportunities from formal learning to on-the-job learning.

 As CORU state: CPD is an ongoing process that occurs when undertaking any activity relevant to the role of the professional that provides new insight and learning by the professional.

 So, how do you award your own credits:

 1 CDP credit = 1 hour of new or enhanced learning and your approach should focus on the outcome of your new learning.
 What ever it is you are putting forward for CPD credits, you must show how you can apply your learning in the work you do.
 So, going to a meeting, getting credits, getting a certificate and logging credits no longer applies.
 Now you need to reflect on how you integrate new learning into your practice, including reflection on each learning activity, the learning you achieved and how you implemented this learning in your practice/work.
-The webinar on July 2nd will show you how to use the academy CPD resource and how to streamline your CPD for you.
+The webinar video from 2nd July 2020 will show you how to use the academy CPD resource and how to streamline your CPD for you.
 It’s available on the academy website from the front page.

 Some questions you may want to ask yourself are: